DoPlan-dev/CLI/docs/development/NPM_PUBLISHING.md

 **Requirements:**
 - `NPM_TOKEN` secret must be configured in GitHub repository settings
-- Token must have publish permissions for the `doplan-cli` package
+- Token must have publish permissions for the `@doplan-dev/cli` package

 ### Manual Publishing